luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hdinsight-hadoop-hive-out-of-memory-error-oom.md

         at java.lang.Thread.run(Thread.java:745)
     Caused by: java.lang.OutOfMemoryError: Java heap space

-O erro permanece quando utilizar uma máquina virtual maior (por exemplo, D12).
+O erro permanece ao utilizar uma máquina virtual maior (por exemplo, D12).

 ## <a name="debug-the-out-of-memory-error"></a>Depurar o fora de erro de memória

-Encontrar nosso suporte e as equipas de engenharia em conjunto um dos problemas causar a saída de erro de memória foi um [conhecido problema descrito na JIRA Apache](https://issues.apache.org/jira/browse/HIVE-8306):
+Nosso suporte e equipas de engenharia em conjunto encontrado um dos problemas fazendo com que o fora de erro de memória foi um [problema descrito no JIRA a Apache conhecido](https://issues.apache.org/jira/browse/HIVE-8306):

     When hive.auto.convert.join.noconditionaltask = true we check noconditionaltask.size and if the sum  of tables sizes in the map join is less than noconditionaltask.size the plan would generate a Map join, the issue with this is that the calculation doesnt take into account the overhead introduced by different HashTable implementation as results if the sum of input sizes is smaller than the noconditionaltask size by a small margin queries will hit OOM.

-O **hive.auto.convert.join.noconditionaltask** no ramo de registo-site.xml ficheiro foi definido como **verdadeiro**:
+O **hive.auto.convert.join.noconditionaltask** hive-site ficheiro foi definido como **verdadeiro**:

     <property>
         <name>hive.auto.convert.join.noconditionaltask</name>